 For medical questions, we encourage you to review our information with your doctor.

 Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing another cancer.
-Chronic myeloid leukemia (CML) But sometimes people with CML or develop a new, unrelated cancer later.
+Chronic myeloid leukemia (CML) can become resistant to treatment and progress to more advanced phases.
+But sometimes people with CML or develop a new, unrelated cancer later.
 This is called a second cancer.
 No matter what type of cancer you have or had, it's still possible to get another (new) cancer.

 Unfortunately, being treated for cancer doesn’t mean you can’t get another cancer.
 People who have had cancer can still get the same types of cancers that other people get.
 In fact, certain types of cancer and cancer treatments can be linked to a higher risk of certain second cancers.